bryancnkln/keystone/README.md

 A real-time adaptive routing system with 4-bit LoRA, contrastive representation learning, and dynamic gating mechanisms.
 This interactive demo showcases a paradigm shift in adaptive intelligence systems that achieves sub-millisecond inference latency without traditional LLM dependencies.

+An agent that learns directly in your browser, forming transient chains of thought, is more than a feature.
+It forces us to investigate what intelligence is at its foundation: not parameter counts, but the fundamental interplay of memory, perception, and action.

+We have achieved this by a critical separation: we decoupled the 'what' (the objective) and the 'why' (the intent) from the 'how' (the method).

+In doing so, we have not built a single model.
+We have built an empty vessel, an agent capable of learning any "how" the world requires.
 I WILL ORGANIZE.
 TRY HTML DEMO

 ## Features